 Green energy calling datacentre operators

 There is abundant, low-cost renewable energy.
 If, as expected, Tiwai Point closes, datacentre owners may find good deals.
 Bringing the big names to New Zealand would be a coup for a politician.

 One issue needing thought is that submarine cables enter New Zealand in the north of the country.
 The spare hydro capacity lies in the south.

 It’s easier and cheaper to move bits through fibre than electrical power through wires.
 You lose more electrons en route than bits.

-It may make sense to put data centres in Southland and Otago.
+It may make sense to put a new datacentre in Southland or Otago.
 Nobody cares how long it takes for electrons to move from Tiwai Point to Whangarei.
 Moving photons over the same distance adds another 25 milliseconds or so of latency in each direction.

 More pipes, more traffic

 We’ll leave those questions to the professionals.
-The key is if one or more big cloud operations open in New Zealand, the traffic will boost profits for all the cable operators.
+The key is if one or more big cloud operations open a datacentre in New Zealand, the traffic will boost profits for all the cable operators.

 It would also change the economics of submarine cable links.
 At the moment the traffic levels are asymmetric.
 Far more comes down to NZ from overseas than travels the other way.
 ISPs and other cable customers have to buy symmetric capacity.